 What environments do mammals live in?
-Class Mammals, or animals. digestive system. breath. origin of mammals. the importance of mammals and the protection of useful animals.
-Major orders of placental mammals
+Class mammals, or animals. digestive system. breath. origin of mammals. the importance of mammals and the protection of useful animals.
+The main orders of placental mammals

-The ancestors of ancient mammals were animal-toothed reptiles.
-They are so named because they had a structure of teeth similar to mammals.
-In the course of evolution, a group of small animals separated from them, outwardly resembling egg-laying ones.
-In the process of natural selection, these animals developed a more developed brain, and, consequently, they were more complex behavior.
+The ancestors of ancient mammals were reptiles with toothed teeth.
+They were so named because they had a tooth structure similar to mammals.
+In the course of evolution, a group of small animals that outwardly resemble oviparous animals separated from them.
+In the process of natural selection, these animals developed a more developed brain, and, therefore, they were characterized by more challenging behavior.
 At the end of the Mesozoic, after the extinction of the dinosaurs, ancient mammals mastered various places habitats in terrestrial ecosystems.

-Representatives of the class Mammals, or Beasts, are higher vertebrates, warm-blooded animals, whose body is covered with wool.
+Representatives of the class Mammals, or Animals, are higher vertebrates, warm-blooded animals, whose bodies are covered with hair.
 Animals give birth to cubs and feed them with milk.
 They have a large brain with well-developed forebrain hemispheres.
-They are characterized by care for offspring and the most complex behavior.
-In the process of evolution, mammals have reached a huge diversity in connection with the formation of adaptations to different living conditions.
-About 4,000 are known. modern species.
+They are characterized by caring for their offspring and the most complex behavior.
+In the process of evolution, mammals have achieved enormous diversity due to the formation of adaptations to different living conditions.
+About 4 thousand are known. modern species.

-• Animals hunting at night usually have large eyes.
+• Animals that hunt at night usually have large eyes.

-• Some animals have large ears to hear better.
+• Some animals have large ears in order to hear better.

 • Wool allows the mammal to keep warm; in addition, coloring helps to hide from the eyes of enemies.

-• The tail helps the animal to maintain balance.
-In different animal species, tails vary in length and thickness.
+• The tail helps the animal maintain balance.
+Different species of animals have tails that vary in length and thickness.

-• Most animals have a great sense of smell.
+• Most animals have an excellent sense of smell.

 • The shape of the teeth depends on the food to which the animal is accustomed.

-• The mustache helps the animal find its way, especially in a dark note.
+• Whiskers help the animal find its way, especially in the dark.

-• The mammary glands produce milk for offspring.
+• The mammary glands produce milk for the offspring.

-• Powerful aromatic glands under the tail allow the beast to mark the territory.
+• Powerful aromatic glands under the tail allow the animal to mark its territory.

-• The number of fingers on the paws different types different, so the animal is easy to identify by the trail.
+• Number of toes on paws different types different, so the animal is easy to identify by its tracks.

-The body of mammals consists of a head, neck, trunk, tail and two pairs of limbs.
-On the head, the facial and cranial regions are distinguished.
-In front is a mouth surrounded by soft lips.
+The body of mammals consists of a head, neck, torso, tail and two pairs of limbs.
+On the head there are facial and cranial sections.
+The mouth is located in front, surrounded by soft lips.
 The eyes are protected by movable eyelids.
-Only mammals have an outer ear - the auricle.
+Only mammals have an external ear - the auricle.

-The body of mammals is covered with hair, which reliably protects against sudden changes in temperature.
+The body of mammals is covered with hair, which reliably protects against sudden temperature changes.
 Each hair grows from a hair follicle embedded in the skin.
-Hair, claws, nails, horns, hooves come from the same skin buds as reptile scales.
+Hair, claws, nails, horns, hooves come from the same skin rudiments as reptile scales.
 The skin of mammals is rich in glands.
-The secretions of the sebaceous glands, located at the base of the hair, lubricate the skin and hair, making them supple and waterproof.
-The sweat glands are involved in cooling the body and excreting toxic substances.
+The secretions of the sebaceous glands located at the base of the hair lubricate the skin and hair, making it elastic and waterproof.
+Sweat glands are involved in cooling the body and excreting toxic substances.
 The mammary glands secrete milk.

-The limbs of mammals are located not on the sides, as in amphibians and reptiles, but under the body.
+The limbs of mammals are not located on the sides, like those of amphibians and reptiles, but under the body.
 Therefore, the body is raised above the ground.
 This makes it easier to move on land.

 Musculoskeletal system

 The skeleton of mammals, like all terrestrial vertebrates, consists of five sections, but has a number of characteristic features.
-The skull of the animals is large.
+The animals have large skulls.

-The teeth are differentiated into incisors, canines and molars, they are placed in recesses - alveoli.
+The teeth are differentiated into incisors, canines and molars, and are placed in recesses - alveoli.
 The cervical spine consists of seven vertebrae.
 Internal organs protects the chest.
-The sacral region fuses with the bones of the pelvis.
+The sacral section fuses with the bones of the pelvis.
 The number of vertebrae in the caudal region depends on the length of the tail.
-The skeleton and the muscles attached to its bones make up a powerful musculoskeletal system, allowing the animal to make many complex movements and actively move.
+The skeleton and the muscles attached to its bones make up a powerful musculoskeletal system, allowing the animal to make many complex movements and move actively.

 Respiratory system

-In mammals, a diaphragm appears - a muscular septum that separates the chest cavity from the abdominal cavity.
+In mammals, a diaphragm appears—a muscular septum that separates the thoracic cavity from the abdominal cavity.
 Due to it, animals can further reduce or increase the volume chest.

 Circulatory system

-Circulatory system mammals consists of two circles of blood circulation and a four-chambered heart.
-The movement of arterial and venous blood through the vessels ensures a rapid metabolism, due to which a constant body temperature is maintained.
+Circulatory system mammals consists of two blood circulation circles and a four-chambered heart.
+The movement of arterial and venous blood through the vessels ensures rapid metabolism, thereby maintaining a constant body temperature.

 Digestive system

 The digestive system begins with the oral cavity.
-Here food is crushed, pounded with the help of teeth and moistened with saliva, secreted by me. salivary glands.
-In animals that feed on coarse plant foods, the stomach consists of several sections, the intestines are long.
-Various protozoa that decompose plant fiber live in the stomach and intestines.
+Here food is crushed, ground with teeth and moistened with saliva secreted salivary glands.
+In animals that eat rough plant feed, the stomach consists of several sections, and the intestines are long.
+The stomach and intestines are home to various protozoa that decompose plant fiber.

-In predators, the structure of the stomach is simpler and the intestines are shorter.
+Carnivores have a simpler stomach structure and shorter intestines.
 All mammals have a well-developed liver and pancreas.

 The excretory organs of mammals are two kidneys.
-The urine formed in them through the ureters enters the urinary bladder, and from there it is periodically excreted.
+The urine formed in them flows through the ureters into the bladder, and from there it is periodically excreted.

 Litter

-Mammals leave litter in any weather.
-Litter of predators usually has an oblong shape and contains undigested remains of animals; litter of herbivores is most often rounded, with an admixture of vegetable fibers.
+Mammals leave droppings in any weather.
+Predator droppings usually have an oblong shape and contain undigested animal remains; the droppings of herbivores are most often round, with an admixture of plant fibers.

 Nervous system

-High level received development in mammals nervous system especially the brain.
-In the forebrain, due to the growth and thickening of the cortex, the large hemispheres developed.
-In predatory mammals and monkeys, the cortex forms convolutions that increase its area.
-In this regard, animals have a complex behavior, there is a memory, elements of rational activity.
-They are able to report their condition, intentions, express emotions.
+High level developed in mammals nervous system, especially the brain.
+In the forebrain, due to the growth and thickening of the cortex, the cerebral hemispheres developed.
+In carnivorous mammals and monkeys, the cortex forms convolutions that increase its area.
+In this regard, animals have complex behavior, they have memory, elements of rational activity.
+They are able to communicate their state, intentions, and express emotions.
 The degree of development of the sense organs depends on the lifestyle and habitat of a particular species.

 The cubs of most animals develop in the mother's body and are born fully formed.
 The mother feeds them with milk.
-Mothers, and sometimes fathers, look after the growing generation and protect it until the cubs can fend for themselves.
+Mothers, and sometimes fathers, look after the younger generation and protect it until the cubs can fend for themselves.
 Cats, foxes and other predators teach their offspring to hunt.
-In small mammals, for example, in mice, there are several broods per year; offspring stay with their mother for only a few days, after which they begin an independent life.
+Small mammals, for example, mice, have several broods per year; the offspring stays with their mother for only a few days, after which they begin an independent life.

-Feeding cubs with milk is a very important feature of mammals.
-Milk has a high nutritional value and contains all the necessary substances for the growth and development of the cub.
+Feeding babies with milk is a very important feature of mammals.
+Milk is highly nutritious and contains all the necessary substances for the growth and development of the baby.
 The color of milk depends on the amount of fat.
-Fat is part of the milk in the form of microscopic droplets and therefore is easily digested and absorbed in the baby's body.
+Fat is included in milk in the form of microscopic droplets and is therefore easily digested and absorbed in the baby’s body.

 Ecological groups of mammals